TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208.md

    * a series of 3 (possibly nested) pyramids (small, medium, large)
    * a house with roof, a tall tower, or a rocket ship (symmetrical)
    * a pattern on a fabric or carpet, or stained glass window
-   * nested boxes, or other optical illusion
+   * nested shapes, or other optical illusion
    * other ideas

 In this ASCII art programmming project, create something unique!